Cappuccinuo/LeetCode/Array/419. Battleships in a Board/README.md

 Go through each number on the board.(i - 1, j) or (i, j - 1) is 'X' or (i, j) is '.', then don't add count.
+That's because the battleship can only vertically or horizontally set.